 If a workers’ compensation settlement is reached, in most cases, the insurer will pay the injured worker a lump sum.
 Once a settlement is agreed upon, it includes disability benefits and medical coverage, and the worker can no longer make claims against the insurance company or the employer related to that accident or injury.

-If a worker is already receiving workers’ compensation benefits, he or she can get a commutation, which means the weekly benefits could be added up and discounted to the present value (reduced by up to 8% per year), and then paid out as a lump sum.
+If a worker is already receiving workers’ compensation benefits, they can get a commutation, which means the weekly benefits could be added up and discounted to the present value (reduced by up to 8% per year), and then paid out as a lump sum.
 This avoids a full and final settlement.

-The workers’ compensation laws in Louisiana encourage benefits to be paid on an ongoing basis rather than as a lump sum settlement.
+The workers’ compensation laws in Louisiana encourage benefits to be paid on an ongoing basis rather than as a lump-sum payment.

-In Louisiana, the worker must file a workers’ compensation claim within one year from the date of injury, or one year from the date that a disability was diagnosed.
+Louisiana workers’ compensation claims must be filed within one year of the date of injury, or one year from the date that a disability was diagnosed.
 It can be no longer than two years following the date of the accident or injury.